 APM is an application performance monitoring system built on the Elastic Stack.
-It uses Elasticsearch as its data store and allows you to monitor performance of thousands of services in real time.
+It uses Elasticsearch as its data store and allows you to monitor software services and applications in real time.
 Regardless of whether your code is best described as a service or as an application, this guide will indiscriminately use the word service.

-With APM, you can automatically collect detailed performance information from inside your service with only minor changes to your code.
-For example APM agents can measure the response time for incoming requests.
-It also automatically measures what your service was doing while it was preparing the response.
-For example, external database queries are measured to make it easy to detect slow queries.
-It also measures calls to caches, external HTTP requests etc. This makes it possible to pinpoint and fix performance problems and unhandled errors quickly and with minimal effort.
+With APM you can automatically collect detailed performance information from inside your service with only minor changes to your code.
+For example APM agents can measure the response time for incoming requests, time spent in database queries, calls to caches, external HTTP requests, etc. This makes it easier to pinpoint and fix performance problems quickly.

 APM also automatically collects errors and exceptions that are not handled by your service.
-When errors and exceptions get collected, they automatically get a checksum assigned based primarily of the stacktrace.
-This makes it possible to discern new errors from errors that have been happening for some time.
-It also makes it much easier to keep an eye on how many times specific errors happen.
+Collected errors automatically get assigned a checksum based primarily on the stacktrace.
+This enables you to spot new errors as they appear and keep an eye on how many times specific errors happen.

 Elastic APM consists of four components:

 APM agents are open source libraries written in the same language as your service.
 You install them into your service as you would install any other library.
-The agents hook into your service and start collecting performance metrics and errors automatically once it starts.
-All data that gets collected by agents is buffered for a short period and sent on to APM Server.
+The agents hook into your service and start collecting performance metrics and errors once it starts.
+All data collected by agents is buffered for a short period and sent on to APM Server.
 This happens once per minute, by default.

 Out of the box, APM automatically instruments most popular web frameworks, database drivers, calls to caching servers, and HTTP libraries for requests to external services.
-For everything else, the agents provide an API that you can use to manually instrument anything you find interesting.
+Additionally, agents provide an API that you can use to manually instrument anything else you find interesting.